Discrepancies in data: Why don’t the numbers always match up?

 Google Ads discrepancies

+- Remarketing: Comparing remarketing results of Adjust and Google Ads is difficult and something we don’t recommend.
 Adjust counts reattributions after a user (who has come through a Google Ads remarketing campaign) has been brought back into an app via deep link reattribution.
 Meanwhile, Google Ads uses events-based reattribution, which is just as technical but different from the way we calculate.

+- Events: As with remarketing, we don’t recommend comparing events.
 This is because Google Ads has a 30-day event attribution window.
-As such, if they see a click on an ad within 30-days prior to the event, then they assign the event to the source of the click.
+As such, if Google sees a click on an ad within 30 days prior to the event, they assign the event to the source of the click.
+Specifically, with events, Adjust assigns events to the source of the install (or reattribution) for the lifetime of the user.
+It’s important to remember that we’re using different methods of event attribution that produce different results.
+Therefore, you can set up event attribution methods based on your preferences.

 Final tip: Get all your data in one place

-That’s why we recently launched our latest data analytics solution, Datascape.
-You can filter through and visualize an unlimited number of data sources in one screen, easily switching from actionable overviews to granular drill downs across time and apps.
+That’s why we’re continually improving our latest data analytics solution, Datascape.
+You can filter through and visualize an unlimited number of data sources in one screen, easily switching from actionable overviews to granular drill-downs across time and apps.
 Our data accuracy and automation tools allow you to confidently and quickly make the best decisions to drive your ROI forward.
-If you’d like to see Datascape in action, request your demo.

 Be the first to know.
 Subscribe for monthly app insights.